Contrast-Security-OSS/docs/content/installation/ruby/RubyOverview.md

 <!--
 title: "Ruby Agent Overview "
 description: "Troubleshooting the Ruby Agent"
 tags: "installation Ruby on Rails agent troubleshooting" -->

-The Contrast Ruby agent provides runtime protection of Ruby on Rails web applications.
+The Contrast Ruby agent analyzes the behavior of Ruby web applications using established techniques, such as [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), to add Contrast sensors to an application at runtime.
+Just as tools such as NewRelic use this technique to weave performance analytics into host applications, Contrast uses it to help keep your applications secure.

-## About Ruby
+## About the Agent

-The Ruby agent is a Rack middleware that's compatible with Ruby on Rails applications from version 3.0 and above as well as Sintra version 2.0 and above.
-It may also be compatible with other Rack-based web frameworks like Grape and Padrino.
+There are two primary components of the Ruby agent: the agent itself and a service used to communicate to the Contrast Server.

+The Ruby agent is a [Rack middleware](http://rack.github.io/) designed to integrate with Rack-based frameworks.
+A list of these supported frameworks can be found on our [Supported Technologies](installation-ruby.html#ruby-supported) page.
 From its position within the Rack middleware stack, the Ruby agent inspects HTTP requests to identify potentially harmful input vectors.
-During the request, the agent inspects database queries, file writes and other potentially damaging actions resulting from the request.
-At the end of the request, the agent inspects the rendered output for successful attacks, and can block a successful attack from being forwarded to the application user.
-The service sends the details of the attack to the Contrast application, which then sends you an alert and displays attack details in the interface.
+During the request, the agent inspects database queries, file writes, system calls, and other potentially damaging actions resulting from the request.

+The service is a standalone executable that translates messages from the agent to a format consumable by the Contrast Server.
+The agent, on application start, will manage this service as a separate child process, isolating the service's impact to the application.

 <a href="assets/images/Ruby-agent-arch.png" rel="lightbox" title="Ruby agent architecture"><img class="thumbnail" src="assets/images/Ruby-agent-arch.png"/></a>

 ## Use the Agent

-To Assess or Protect your application, download the Ruby agent and create a configuration file as described in [Ruby Agent Installation](installation-ruby.html#ruby-install).
-The Ruby agent is installed as a standard Ruby Gem.
+To start analyzing an application, download the Ruby agent and create a configuration file.
+The process is outlined in the [Ruby Agent Installation](installation-ruby.html#ruby-install) article.
+The Ruby agent is installed as a standard Ruby Gem and then activated as a standard middleware.